Aspiring Docs Diaries

 Most medical schools require an interview, though the process varies by school.
 Interviews can take place on or off campus.
 They can be conducted by one admissions committee member, by multiple members of the committee, or by off-campus interviewers, such as practicing physicians.
 Generally, the interviewers complete evaluations that are added to the rest of your application materials.

-For more information on interviewing, see MSAR: Getting Started.
+For more information on interviewing, see the The Official Guide to Medical School Admissions.

 What is the timeline for applying?